7–THE FOOL AND THE POLARITIES

 The Hanged Man teaches voluntary suspension for insight.
 Death teaches unavoidable endings and release.
 Together they form the art of letting go—sometimes by choice, sometimes by necessity.

-• Too much Hanged Man: stagnation, martyrdom, waiting as avoidance.
+• Too much Hanged Man: stagnation, martyrdom, “I’m in process” used to avoid action.

-• Too much Death: numbing, premature severing, hopeless disengagement.
+• Too much Death: premature severing, hopeless disengagement, cut-offs to avoid grief.

-• If paused, give the pause an end date.
+• If paused: give the pause an end date and one practice to hold it well.

 THIRD SEPTENARY POLARITIES

 The Devil names binding patterns: shame, compulsion, bargains that cost the soul.
 The Tower names truth breaking through denial, collapsing what was never stable.
-Together they describe liberation—sometimes gradual, sometimes sudden.
+Together they describe two liberation modes: slow integration and sudden exposure.

 • Too much Devil: secrecy, stuckness, self-sabotage, identity fused with shame.